taiki-e/cargo-config2/README.md

 This product includes copies and modifications of software developed by third parties:

-- [`src/cfg_expr`](https://github.com/taiki-e/cargo-config2/tree/HEAD/src/cfg_expr) includes copies and modifications of [`cfg-expr` crate](https://github.com/EmbarkStudios/cfg-expr) by Embark Studios, licensed under "MIT OR Apache-2.0".
+- [`src/cfg_expr`](https://github.com/taiki-e/cargo-config2/tree/HEAD/src/cfg_expr) includes copies and modifications of [`cfg-expr` crate](https://github.com/EmbarkStudios/cfg-expr) by Embark Studios, licensed under "Apache-2.0 OR MIT".

 See the license files included in these directories for more details.